The Social Policy Association in Finland

 The association collaborates with national and international organizations.
 The Association is a member of the Federation of Finnish Learned Societies.
 The ESPAnet is one important international partner.
 The ESPAnet annual conference was held at the University of Helsinki in 2008.
 The conference was part of the celebrations marking the anniversary of the Association.

-The president, Liisa Häikiö (University of Tampere)
+The president, Helena Hirvonen (University of Eastern Finland)

 The vice president, Paula Saikkonen (The National Institute for Health and Welfare)